WordPress/gutenberg/packages/components/src/panel/README.md

 #### PanelHeader

-This is a simple container for a header component.
+`PanelHeader` renders the header for the `Panel`.
 This is used by the `Panel` component under the hood, so it does not typically need to be used.

 ##### Props